What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • isosteviol.

-Can stevia be used for diabetes and healthy people
+Can stevia be used for diabetes and healthy people?

-Stevia diet pills - negative review
+Stevia in diet pills - negative review

 And although leaf stevia is not approved for commercial distribution, it is still grown for home use and is actively used in cooking.